aakhtemostafa/SSPIM/README.md

 # Download
 SPPIM can be used with MATLAB or standalone.
-The standalone installation is available for Windows and Mac.
+The standalone application toolbox is available for Windows and Mac.

-☞ SSPIM toolbox's source code for Windows [⏬](https://github.com/aakhtemostafa/SSPIM/raw/master/Image/SSPIM.png)
+☞ Source codes for Windows [⏬](https://github.com/aakhtemostafa/SSPIM/raw/master/Image/SSPIM.png)

-☞ SSPIM stand alone toolbox for Windows [⏬](https://www.google.com)
+☞ Stand alone toolbox for Windows [⏬](https://www.google.com)

-☞ SSPIM toolbox's source code for Windows [⏬](https://www.google.com)
+☞ Source codes for Mac [⏬](https://www.google.com)

-☞ SSPIM stand alone toolbox for Mac [⏬](https://www.google.com)
+☞ Stand alone toolbox for Mac [⏬](https://www.google.com)

 # Installation